-- How To: Picking the Right Bicycle Carrier
+- How to Choose the Correct Bicycle Carrier

-What type of bike(s) are you hauling, and what kind of biking do you do?
+What type of bike(s) are you hauling/What type of bicyclist are you?

-If you are fairly hardcore about your biking or even at a competitive level and invest a lot of time and money into your bikes, chances are, you’re going to want to invest in a top quality bike carrier like a Thule or Yakima.
-A high-end carbon frame bike or a mountain bike, for example, may be best transported using a rooftop, fork mounted carrier for the greatest stability.
-If, on the other hand, your greater need is to carry enough bikes for the entire family as you’re headed for a camping weekend, there are economical, multi-bike cradle-style carriers like some of the styles by Rage Powersports that have extensions to accommodate more bicycles.
-Similarly, a wheel mount model is ideal for mountain bikes or bicycles with a step-through frame (a “women’s” bike), but you also have the option of the cradle-style if you use a special bike frame adapter that creates a horizontal tie-down point across the frame.
+If you invest a lot of time and money into your bikes you’ll want to invest in a top quality bike carrier like a Thule or Yakima.
+A high-end carbon-frame bike or mountain bike, for example, may be best transported using a rooftop fork-mounted carrier for the greatest stability.
+On the other hand, if your greater need is the ability to carry enough bikes for the entire family, there are economical, multi-bike cradle-style carriers like some of the models from Rage Powersports that have extensions to accommodate additional bicycles.
+Similarly, a wheel-mount model is ideal for mountain bikes or bicycles with a step-through frame.
+You also have the option of using a cradle-style rack if you pair it with a special bike frame adapter that creates a horizontal tie-down point across the frame.

 Does your vehicle have a hitch?
 If so, what size is the receiver?

-There are lots of options here, in terms of how the bikes are secured, whether by wheel mount, fork mount or a cradle that holds the frame.
-Most hitch mount bicycle carriers will fit either a 1-1/4" or 2" receiver, but you should double check the specs of the model you are considering.
-As a bonus, many of these have a tilt-down feature that gives access to the trunk space or will fold up when not in use.
+There are lots of options in terms of how the bikes are secured.
+Most hitch mount bicycle carriers will fit either a 1-1/4" or 2" receiver, but you should double check the specs of the model you are considering to ensure it will work with your vehicle’s hitch receiver.
+As a bonus, many of these hitch-mounted bike racks fold up when not in use or feature tilting designs that provide access to the trunk.

 Does your vehicle have a roof rack or bars on it?
 Is there a sun roof or anything else mounted on top?